LinhQuach13/time-series-exercises/README.md

 ## Description:
-This is a repositiory for Time Series exercises.
+This is a repositiory for Time Series Exercises.

 ## Table of Contents